 If you are traveling to Ooty from Bangalore see the details at Bangalore to Ooty page.
-Both the road route ( Bangalore – Mysore – Gunglupet- Ooty ) and the Rail Route ( Bangalore City – Bangalore Cant – Hosur – Dharmapuri – Omalur – Salem Jn – Erode Jn – Tiruppur – Coimbatore Jn) are detailes in the above mentioned page.
-Additionaly a railway time table too is attached at the end of Bangalore to Ooty page.
+Both the road route ( Bangalore – Mysore – Gundlupet- Ooty ) and the Rail Route ( Bangalore City – Bangalore Cant – Hosur – Dharmapuri – Omalur – Salem Jn – Erode Jn – Tiruppur – Coimbatore Jn) are detailed in the above mentioned page.
+Additionally a railway time table too is attached at the end of Bangalore to Ooty page.

 If you are getting a connection from Coimbatore, see Coimbatore to Ooty for various travel options and distances.